tangem/IcpKit/README.md

 ## Contributors
 The main developer of this package is [Konstantinos Gaitanis](https://github.com/kgaitanis).

-This Package has been built by [Bity SA](https://bity.com) with the help of the [DFinity Foundation Developer Grant Program](https://dfinity.org/grants).
+Originally developed at [Bity SA](https://bity.com) with support from the [DFinity Foundation Developer Grant Program](https://dfinity.org/grants).

 ## License
 **MIT License** is applicable for all Swift Code (see [LICENSE](LICENSE)).